Zuriko Davitashvili: Bordeaux

 On 2 September 2022, Davitashvili moved to Bordeaux on a one-year loan deal.
 His goal in a debut game helped his new club to secure victory over Dijon on 17 September.
 Following the 2022–23 season, the club exercised the option to purchase him on a four-year deal.

 During his two-year tenure at Bordeaux, Davitashvili made 71 appearances, scoring 14 goals and providing 12 assists.

 Saint-Étienne

 On 11 July 2024, Davitashvili signed for Ligue 1 club Saint-Étienne on a four-year contract, for a transfer fee of €5 million plus €1 million in potential bonuses.

 On 27 July, he made a debut in a friendly game against Villarreal, in which he scored a brace.
 On 5 October 2024, Davitashvili got himself on the scoresheet in an official league match as well.
 His hat-trick, the first delivered by a Georgian player in the French top league, sealed a 3–1 win over Auxerre.
 One of these goals was consequently voted goal of the month.
 Moreover, after two more goals scored against Angers on 26 October, Davitashvili was named Player of the Month by UNFP.

+The same organization announced him as the 2025–26 Ligue 2 Player of the Season as he became the team topscorer with 14 goals in 29 league matches and made a solid contribution to their promotion bid.